 What can participants expect?

 Participants will experience a top quality program led by skilled leadership training professionals and knowledgeable University administrators.
 Program activities are delivered in highly interactive, engagement-based online and face to face sessions.
 Participants will increase self-awareness, develop an understanding of values based leadership, improve conflict resolution skills and build their professional network.

 What is the commitment?

-The program begins with a mandatory 1.5 day retreat at Ross Point in Post Falls, Idaho in October, followed by five face-to-face sessions over the course of the Fall and Spring semesters (three related to leadership activities and two related to university function).
-Leadership activities include completing online exercises, working with peer mentors and engaging in experiential activities.
+The program begins with a mandatory 1.5 day retreat at Ross Point in Post Falls, ID, in October followed by 5 face-to-face sessions over the course of the Fall and Spring semesters (3 related to leadership activities and 2 related to University function).
+The face-to-face sessions are interspersed with three online modules which introduce important leadership topics and allow participants to engage in related experiential activities to practice skill development with peer mentors.
 Activities are designed to support participants with executing a leadership project that they design specifically for this program (see below).
 Attendance and active engagement in the face-to-face sessions are essential for success.

 What is the leadership project?